yuan-xia/cv/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: To be Announced
-      text: I enjoy making things.
+      #text: I enjoy making things.
 Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
-          - project
+          # - project
     design:
       view: article-grid
       fill_image: false